gvwilson/thirdbit/src/fiction/santas/index.md

 A chill ran up Finner's spine
 that had nothing to do with how cold he had been a few minutes ago.
-"And you're— they're—"
+"I know what flips are.
+I just—
+you're—"
+He paused,
+his brain having no idea how to finish the sentence that his mouth had started.

 "At first their were just a handful of them,"
-Santa Hood's muffled voice said from under the blanket.
+Santa Hood's muffled voice said from under her blanket.
-"After Sensei Tumbly and others got everyone to understand that it's okay for santas to marry santas and elves to marry elves, a few people got carried away and started saying we should throw out all the other rules too.
+"After Sensei Tumbly and Shady Ann and others made it okay for santas to marry santas and elves to marry elves, a few troublemakers got carried away and started saying we should throw out all the other rules too.
 Nobody took them seriously at first.
 People get odd notions sometimes, especially on worlds where they're on their own."

-"Callin' it 'odd' is more polite than I'd be."
+"Callin' 'em odd is more polite than I'd be."
-Santa Greenwood picked up his mug and scowled at its contents.
+Santa Greenwood scowled at the contents of his mug.
 "When sensible folk wouldn't listen to their nonsense, they just started *doing* stuff.
-Santas making socks and cutlery and what-not, elves sneaking into places they didn't belong and deliverin' stuff…"
+Santas making socks and cutlery and what-not, elves sneaking into places they didn't belong to do deliveries… It ain't natural."

 "So what happened?"
 Finner asked,
 looking into his tea so that he didn't have to make eye contact.

-"Turned out a lot more people agreed with them than anyone would have thought," Santa Hood said wearily.
+"Turned out a lot more people agreed with them than anyone thought," Santa Hood said wearily.
 "Or didn't exactly agree with them but figured it was none of their business or they didn't have a right to say it was wrong.